It's great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 Trump, there were 55 delegate slots that were up for grabs in Arizona.

-And again, I don't want to have to walk through this from the let me try it again.
+And again, I don't want to have to walk through this from the let me try it again for those of you still new to the program and may not have heard this explanation.

 Here's what's happening.

-State, like Arizona has its primary.
+State like Arizona has its primary.

-During the election, the delegates to the convention who are going to go and act on the votes of the people of primary are not known.
+During the election, the delegates to the convention who are going to go and act on the votes of the people of the primary are not known.

 They're not chosen yet.